Docker securityEstimated reading time: 10 minutes

 route, or ip commands (except when a container is specifically engineered to behave like a router or firewall, of course).

-This means that in most cases, containers will not need “real” root privileges at all.
+This means that in most cases, containers do not need “real” root privileges at all.
 And therefore, containers can run with a reduced capability set; meaning that “root” within a container has much less privileges than the real “root”.
 For instance, it is possible to:

 - deny all “mount” operations;